 - with what frequency have similar points been made by others?

-Common when people offer feedback, is that they’re trying to put into words something that they sense seems off-kilter somehow, but they don’t know how to articulate it perfectly.
+Sometimes when people offer feedback, they’re trying to put into words something that they sense seems off-kilter somehow, but they don’t know how to articulate it perfectly.

-In those instances, sometimes it behooves us to look in the neighborhood of what they’re saying, though not at the exact words.
+In those instances, sometimes it behooves you to look in the neighborhood of what they’re saying, though not at the exact words.

-When someone points out aspects of ourselves which we find unsavory, it is easy to become defensive and begin justifying our behavior or attitude, blaming external circumstances for creating the inability in us to respond in a more measured way.
+When someone points out aspects of yourself you find unsavory, it’s easy to become defensive and begin justifying an attitude, blaming external circumstances for creating the inability to respond in a more measured way.

 Personal growth comes from exploring the fissures – the material that lies beyond everyday reach.
 The tradition of depth psychology refers to this as shadow.